-For study-related questions, the Programme Coordinators Dr Ilaria Espa (Law and Political Science) and Dr Octavio Fernández-Amador (Economics) are your first point of contact.
+For study-related questions, the programme coordinators Dr Doris Oberdabernig and Dr Octavio Fernández-Amador are your first point of contact.
 They are responsible for the doctoral programme.
 Their role is to organise the core set of activities comprising the mandatory curriculum and to guide PhD students through the different steps of their studies.
 They regularly schedule events that provide PhD students with an opportunity to present and discuss research with peers.

 English language support